emeric0101/PHPAngular/README.md

 - Using php-di for injection (you must update the api.php into /web)

 ### Todo for 0.2
+- [ ] alias for controller function auto generated
+- [ ] issue with installation (typings is not installed)
 - [x] Using php-di for dependency injection
 - [x] EntityManager client side
 - [x] Entity generator from server client side